apache/accumulo-website/contributor/index.md

 ## The Implementation

-The following steps, originally derived from Apache kafka's [simple contributor workflow][1], will demonstrate the gitflow implementation.
+The following steps, originally derived from Apache kafka's [simple contributor workflow][kafka], will demonstrate the gitflow implementation.

 ### Contributors

-Use the following steps, original derived from Apache Kafka's [simple contributor workflow][kafka].

-To be specific, let's consider a contributor wanting to work on a fix for the Jira issue ACCUMULO-12345 that affects 1.8.0 release.
+To be specific, let's consider a contributor wanting to work on a fix for the Jira issue ACCUMULO-12345 that affects the 1.8 release.

 1. Ensure you configured Git with your information